Procedures & Parents Handbook

 The children are allowed onto the site from 8.30am.
 Children in Year 3 & 4 enter the school via the hall side gate through the staff car park.
 Children in Year 5 & 6 enter the school via the gym side pedestrian gate.
-They go straight to their classroom to drop off their bags, then come onto the playground for a before school playtime.
+They go straight to their classroom to get ready for their day.

-There are two teachers on duty and they call the children in at 8.50am.
-The gate entrances to the school are then closed and locked.
+There are two teachers on the entrances to the school and they shut and lock the gates at 8:45 am.
 Any child arriving after the gate is closed must make their way into school via the main entrance so their attendance can be recorded by the office staff.

 Collecting your children from school

 At 3.10pm the gates on the hall and gym side of the school are opened by a member of the Leadership Team.
 You will then be able to walk up onto the playground to collect your child if they are in Year 3 or 4 or collect them from the pedestrian gate if they are in Year 5 & 6.
 Each class will leave through their external door onto the playground or via the pedestrian gate.

 The front entrance is not used by any of the children to leave the building at the end of the school day.

 This procedure allows you to collect your child from the playground or pedestrian gate and will also allow you to catch the class teachers at the end of the day.

 If you would like to give permission for your child to walk home alone, please either email the office (firstname.lastname@example.org) or complete a going home arrangements form.

 The school day begins at 8.45am with registration.

 The children then have either collective worship, singing or Thoughtful Time between 9.00am and 9.25am.